Distributed Multisensor ISAC: Synchronization, Data Fusion, and Tracking in Distributed MS ICAS Networks

-At sensor level, parameters are estimated that are closely related to the dynamic target state vector, such as time delay (rsp. range), Doppler frequency shift (rsp. relative speed) or directions (DoD, DoA).
-While the latter in general requires more complicated RF interfaces (because of the antenna arrays), the former two require synchronization with respect to sampling and Local Oscillator (LO) frequencies offsets of the bistatic radio nodes~\cite{ref90}.
-Array processing is easier in this respect as only local (or platform related) coherent processing is necessary.
-Therefore, distributed MS-MIMO ISAC is often claimed to have disadvantages due to a lack of synchronization between sensor nodes.
+At the sensor level, parameters are estimated that are closely related to the dynamic target state vector, such as time delay (rsp. range), Doppler frequency shift (rsp. relative speed), or directions (\gls{dod}, \gls{doa}).
+While the latter in general requires more complicated RF interfaces (because of the antenna arrays), the former two require synchronization with respect to sampling and \gls{lo} frequencies offsets of the bistatic radio nodes~\cite{ref90}.
+Array processing is easier in this respect as only local (or platform-related) coherent processing is necessary.
+Therefore, distributed \gls{ms}-\gls{mimo} \gls{isac} is often claimed to have disadvantages due to a lack of synchronization between sensor nodes.
 On closer inspection, however, many solutions can be found if we avoid excessive and unnecessary requirements.
-As already explained above, MS-MIMO ISAC requires special efforts to establish sensor access coordination and synchronization.
-However, since the Tx and Rx are connected as a communication transceiver pair in a multiuser or mesh communication network, the receiving radio nodes are basically synchronized to the transmitter by using the Primary and Secondary Synchronization Signals (PSS, SSS)~\cite{ref91,ref92}.
-Therefore multisensor operation, \gls{ofdm} frame coordination and carrier frequency adjustment is already accomplished according to the requirements for communication.
-This ensures orthogonal, mutual interference free medium access and synchronous FFT processing which is a fundamental advantage for low variance system identification~\cite{ref30}.
-This is further supported by the design the \gls{ofdm} symbol, which is not chosen too long in order to avoid time selectivity and supplemented by a cyclic prefix.
-For further synchronization update one to four Demodulation and Phase Tracking Reference Signals (PT-RS und DM-RS) can be allocated per slot within the Physical Downlink\,/\,Uplink Shared Channel (PDSCH/PUSCH)~\cite{ref91,ref92}.
+As already explained above, \gls{ms}-\gls{mimo} \gls{isac} requires special efforts to establish sensor access coordination and synchronization.
+However, since the Tx and Rx are connected as a communication transceiver pair in a multiuser or mesh communication network, the receiving radio nodes are already basically synchronized to the transmitter by using the Primary and Secondary Synchronization Signals (PSS, SSS)~\cite{ref91,ref92}.
+Therefore, multisensor operation, \gls{ofdm} frame coordination, and carrier frequency adjustment are already accomplished according to the requirements for communication.
+This ensures orthogonal, mutual interference-free medium access and synchronous \gls{fft} processing, which is a fundamental advantage for low variance system identification~\cite{ref30}.
+This is further supported by the design of the \gls{ofdm} symbol, which is not chosen too long to avoid time selectivity and supplemented by a cyclic prefix.
+For further synchronization update, one to four Demodulation and Phase Tracking Reference Signals (PT-RS and DM-RS) can be allocated per slot within the Physical Downlink\,/\,Uplink Shared Channel (PDSCH\,/\,PUSCH)~\cite{ref91,ref92}.